-The kata includes a variety of bunkai depending on the ryu.
+The kata includes a variety of bunkaiEach ryu has their own variations of bunkai.
 Some historians suggest the kata was created by a left-hand martial artist; while others suggest it was designed to defend against an antagonist armed with bo.
-Soke Hausel noted that he sees no evidence the kata was created by a left-handed martial artist particularly when there are at least a half-dozen movements that favor right-handed martial artists.
+Soke Hausel noted that he sees no evidence the kata was created by a left-handed martial artist, particularly when there are more than a half-dozen movements that favor right-handed martial artists.

 As with many kata, the origin of Passai are obscure probably because karate was kept secret for hundreds of years with nothing written about the fighting art until it was introduced to Japan during the second decade in the 20th century.
 So, we are left to speculation as to where this kata came from, its meaning, and who was the author or authors.